-• Ineligibility for political asylum.
-8 USC §1158(b).

-• Ineligibility for cancellation of removal.
-8 USC §1229b.

-• Permanent ineligibility to establish good moral character (8 USC §1101(f)), a requirement for cancellation of removal for certain nonpermanent residents, suspension of deportation, voluntary departure, and United States citizenship, if the conviction occurred after November 29, 1990.
-See §48.1.

-• Permanent ineligibility for immigration after deportation.
-8 USC \$1182(a)(9)(A)(ii); discretionary waiver is available.

-• Barring of permanent residents from applying for a waiver of inadmissibility for crimes involving moral turpitude and other offenses.
-8 USC §1182(h).

-• No eligibility for release on bond from immigration detention (8 USC \$1226(c)), at least for noncitizens passing from criminal custody on or after October 9, 1998.
+- Ineligibility for political asylum.
+8 USC §1158(b). - Ineligibility for cancellation of removal.
+8 USC §1229b. - Permanent ineligibility to establish good moral character (8 USC §1101(f)), a requirement for cancellation of removal for certain nonpermanent residents, suspension of deportation, voluntary departure, and United States citizenship, if the conviction occurred after November 29, 1990.
+See §52.1. - Permanent ineligibility for immigration after deportation.
+8 USC §1182(a)(9)(A)(ii); discretionary waiver is available. - Barring of permanent residents from applying for a waiver of inadmissibility for crimes involving moral turpitude and other offenses, 8 USC \$1182(h). - No eligibility for release on bond from immigration detention (8 USC §1226(c)), at least for noncitizens passing from criminal custody on or after October 9, 1998.
 A person who cannot secure an immigration bond will remain in immigration jails during the pendency of the hearing and any appeals, with little access to counsel and almost no means of obtaining pro bono immigration counsel.
-The Ninth Circuit found this provision unconstitutional, at least as applied to permanent residents.
-Kim v Ziglar (9th Cir 2002) 276 F3d 523.
-Once the noncitizen has a final removal order he or she will be detained at least for the period reasonably necessary to bring about their removal.
-If removal appears impossible (for example, if it is to a country to which the United States is not currently deporting people), the individual has some right to release.
-See Zadvydas v Davis (2001) 533 US 678, 150 L Ed 2d 653, 121 S Ct 2491; Ma v Asbcroft (9th Cir 2001) 257 F3d 1095.

-• Being subject to a speeded-up schedule for removal hearings and appeals.
-8 USC §1228(a)(3).

-Note: Aggravated felons who reenter the United States illegally after removal face up to 20 years in prison if convicted under 8 USC §1326(b)(2).
+The United States Supreme Court held that this requirement of mandatory detention for certain criminal aliens was constitutional as applied to a permanent resident alien.
+Demore v Hyung Joon Kim (2003) 538 US 510, 515, 155 L Ed 2d 724, 732, 123 S Ct 1708.
+Once the noncitizen has a final removal order, he or she will be detained at least for the period reasonably necessary to bring about removal.
+If removal appears impossible (e.g., if it is to a country to which the U.S. is not currently deporting people), the individual has some right to release.
+See Clark v Martinez (2005) US , 160 L Ed 2d 734, 125 S Ct 716; Zadvydas v Davis (2001) 533 US 678, 150 L Ed 2d 653, 121 S Ct 2491; Ma v Ashcroft (9th Cir 2001) 257 F3d 1095. - Being subject to a speeded-up schedule for removal hearings and appeals.
+8 USC §1228(a)(3). - ▶ Note: Aggravated felons who reenter the United States illegally after removal face up to 20 years in prison if convicted under 8 USC §1326(b)(2).
 Counsel should advise defendants accordingly.
+This sentence can be enhanced if the defendant has prior felony convictions.
+See §52.65.

-A nonpermanent resident can be removed by an INS officer in an administrative procedure without a hearing before an immigration judge if, in the officer's opinion, the nonpermanent resident has been convicted of an aggravated felony and is not eligible for immigration relief.
+A nonpermanent resident can be removed by a DHS officer in an administrative procedure without a hearing before an immigration judge if, in the officer's opinion, the nonpermanent resident has been convicted of an aggravated felony and is not eligible for immigration relief.
 8 USC §1228(b).
 As an apparent nod to due process, the noncitizen is entitled to notice of the proceedings, to be represented by counsel, and to inspect the evidence.
-In addition, the same INS officer who enters the charges cannot be the officer who signs the deportation order.
-The Attorney General cannot execute the removal order until 14 calendar days have passed from the date the order was issued, unless waived by the alien, in order that the alien has an opportunity to apply for judicial review under 8 USC §1252.
-See Brady, California Criminal Law and Immigration §9.19 (2002).
+In addition, the same DHS officer who enters the charges cannot be the officer who signs the deportation order.
+The Attorney General cannot execute the removal order until 14 calendar days have passed after the date the order was issued, unless waived by the alien, in order that the alien has an opportunity to apply for judicial review under 8 USC §1252.
+See Brady et al., California Criminal Law and Immigration §9.19 (2004).

-e.
+§52.44A e.
 Specific Aggravated Felonies and Exceptions